chen-yingfa/deltanet-minimal/README.md

 The model was proposed by [Parallelizing Linear Transformers with the Delta Rule over Sequence Length](https://arxiv.org/abs/2406.06484).
 The official implementation requires [flash-linear-attention](https://www.github.com/fla-org/flash-linear-attention) to run, which only supports Linux.
 This code can be run with any platform that supports PyTorch (e.g., MacOS and Windows).

+Features:
-This also supports both forward and backward pass, since it's purely written with PyTorch.
-But the speed is worse.
+- Support both forward and backward pass, since it's purely written with PyTorch.
+- Run DeltaNet without flash-linear-attention.
+    - This also means you can finally run DeltaNet on MacOS and Windows 😁
+- Simplified code for educational purposes.

+Do not expect:
+- Speed: this code is much slower than flash-linear-attention, especially for training.

 ## Installation